 Editing credits include: Salvage (SXSW 2019); The Irish Catskills: Dancing at the Crossroads (2016),The Rise and Fall of Penn Station (2014) and Henry Ford (2013) both for PBS’ American Experience; Photographic Memory by Ross McElwee (ARTE, 2011); Animas Perdidas: Lost Souls 2009); The Truth About Cancer (PBS/APT 2008); Shadow of the House: Photographer Abelardo Morell (2007); Twisted (PBS Independent Lens, 2007); A Jew Among the Germans (PBS Frontline, 2005), and Touched (2002).

 P.H.
-O’Brien, DP has had a long career of shooting and producing documentary films and TV shows.
+O’Brien, Cinematographer, has had a long career of shooting and producing documentary films and TV shows.
 Among P.H.’s many director-of-photography/producer credits are Steve James’ (Hoop Dreams) Reel Paradise, Head Games and THE WAR TAPES (best documentary, Tribeca 2006).
 He shot and produced Bad Voodoo’s War for Frontline on PBS, the MTV show How’s Your News?
 And Earth Made of Glass for HBO which was nominated for a producers guild award and winner of a 2012 Peabody Award.
-His latest documentary Six Days to Air… the making of South Park was nominated for an Emmy.
+His documentary Six Days to Air… the making of South Park was nominated for an Emmy.